 You may be able to consolidate multiple credit card balances by transferring balances to just one credit card.
 You just need to have a credit limit large enough to accommodate all your balances.
 A balance transfer credit card with a promotional interest rate will allow you to condense your expenses and save money on interest.

 Get Rid of Some Bills

 Are there bills you can pay off?
 You may have some small outstanding bills that you can just pay off and eliminate them completely.
 It may require a short-term sacrifice that’s critical for your long-term sanity.

 Are there some bills you can get rid of?
 Consider all your recurring monthly services and memberships.
 There may be some of these you can cut to simplify your bills and to save money, especially if you don’t use them.
-Some ideas of what you can get rid of: cable television, satellite radio, Premium online radio (e.g. Pandora or Spotify), monthly box clubs, magazine subscriptions, etc. The more bills you can eliminate, the more room you'll have in your budget.
+Some ideas of what you can get rid of may include cable television, movie streaming services, satellite or premium radio (e.g. Pandora or Spotify), monthly box clubs, and magazine subscriptions.
+The more bills you can eliminate, the more room you'll have in your budget.

 Contact The People You Owe